SylphAI-Inc/AdalFlow/README.md

 # How to start?

 1. Clone the repository.
+2. Setup API keys by make a copy of `.env.example` to `.env` and fill in the necessary API keys.
-2. Setup the Python environment using `poetry install`.
+3. Setup the Python environment using `poetry install`.
 And activate the environment using `poetry shell`.
-3. Now you should run any file in the repo.
+4. Now you should run any file in the repo.